charan-digitaltrust/gruntworks-openvpn/modules/install-openvpn/README.md

 ## How do you use this module?

+_**Note:** This module uses explicitly `easy-rsa v2.2.2`.
+There is planned future work to migrate over to a more recent version.
+More details can be found on [this issue](https://github.com/gruntwork-io/package-openvpn/issues/108)._

 #### Example

 See the [example](/examples/openvpn-host) for an example of how to use this module.